MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/SKIPSYSTEMTRIGGERS-Function--Debugger-.md

  **true** if the debugger skips system triggers; otherwise, **false**.

- If you omit this optional return value and if the break is not set successfully, then a run\-time error occurs.
+ If you omit this optional return value and if the break is not set successfully, then a run-time error occurs.
 If you include the return value, then you must handle any errors.

 ## See Also
  [Debugger](Debugger.md)